-#Visitczechia Showcases Diverse Luxury Offerings In Middle East Road Show 2025
+#VisitCzechia Showcases Diverse Luxury Offerings in Middle East Road Show 2025

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-(MENAFN- Mid-East Info) Czech Tourist Authority, 15 April 2025– #VisitCzechia , in association with the Embassy of the Czech Republic in Qatar and Kuwait and in partnership with regional airlines announced the successful completion of its exclusive multi-city Road Show 2025 in the Middle East.
+(MENAFN- VFS Global) Czech Tourist Authority, 15 April 2025– #VisitCzechia, in association with the Embassy of the Czech Republic in Qatar and Kuwait and in partnership with regional airlines announced the successful completion of its exclusive multi-city Road Show 2025 in the Middle East.
 The event took place from April 07th to April 10th, 2025, across prominent cities in the Middle East, namely Doha, Kuwait City and Muscat.
 It served as a significant platform for fostering connections and highlighting the diverse attractions of Czechia.

 Legal Disclaimer: